daattali/beautiful-jekyll/_posts/2018-09-23- Life Cycle of a Bug.md

 - [Closed:](#closed)
 - [Not a bug / Enhancement:](#not-a-bug--enhancement)

-Learn about the different stages of a bug's life cycle:
+Let's Learn about the different stages of a bug's life cycle:

 # New: